-- 1. Attorney General means the Attorney General of the Commonwealth of the Northern Mariana Islands. - 2.21.
-Director Secretary means the Director Secretary of Finance. - 3.16.
-Chief P&S Director means the Chief Director of Procurement and Supply within the Department of Finance. - 4:2.
-Construction means the process of building, altering, repairing, improving or demolishing of a public structure or building or public improvements commonly known as "capital improvements" It does not include the routine maintenance of existing structures, buildings, or public real property. - 5.3.
-Contract means all types of agreements, regardless of what they may be called for the procurement of supplies, services or construction, including purchase orders.
+- 1. Attorney General means the Attorney General of the Commonwealth of the Northern Mariana Islands. - 2.
+Construction means the process of building, altering, repairing, improving or demolishing of a public structure or building or public improvements commonly known as "capital improvements" It does not include the routine maintenance of existing structures, buildings, or public real property. - 3.
+Contract means all types of agreements, regardless of what they may be called for the procurement of supplies, services or construction, including purchase orders. - 4.

-- 6.4.
 Cost-Reimbursement Contract means a contract under which a contractor is reimbursed for costs which are allowable and in accordance with the contract terms and these regulations, and a fee, if any. - 5.
 Definite-Quantity Contract means a contract which provides for delivery of a definite quantity of specific supplies or services for a fixed period.
-This type of contract may be used when it can be determined in advance that a definite quantity of supplies or services will be required during the contract period. - 76.
-Dispute means a disagreement concerning the legal rights and obligations of contracting parties, which, if not settled by mutual agreement, must be referred to a neutral third party for resolution. - 87.
+This type of contract may be used when it can be determined in advance that a definite quantity of supplies or services will be required during the contract period. - 6.
+Dispute means a disagreement concerning the legal rights and obligations of contracting parties, which, if not settled by mutual agreement, must be referred to a neutral third party for resolution. - 7.
 Employee means an individual receiving a salary from the government, including appointive and elective officials and non-salaried individuals performing personal services for the government.
 This definition extends to the Governor, Lt.
 Governor and members of their staff.
-Consultants, independent contractors and part-time workers shall be considered employees only with respect to the ethics in public contracting provisions in Article 8. - 8.
-Firm-fixed-price contract means a contract which provides for a price that is not subject to any subsequent adjustment as a result of the contractor's cost experience in performing the contract.
+Consultants, independent contractors and part-time workers shall be considered employees only with respect to the ethics in public contracting provisions in Article 8.

+- 8. Firm-fixed-price contract means a contract which provides for a price that is not subject to any subsequent adjustment as a result of the contractor's cost experience in performing the contract.
 This type of contract places upon the contractor maximum risk and full responsibility for all costs and resulting profit or loss. - 9.
-Goodsmeans all property, including but not limited to equipment, materials, supplies, and other tangible personal property of any kind or nature, printing, insurance, and leases of real and personal property, and sale or other disposal of real and personal property, except the sale or disposal of public lands under the management of the Marianas Public Land Corporation (MPLC). - 10.
+Goods means all property, including but not limited to equipment, materials, supplies, and other tangible personal property of any kind or nature, printing, insurance, and leases of real and personal property. - 10.
 Government or Commonwealth means the Government of the Commonwealth of the Northern Mariana Islands which includes the executive, legislative and judicial branches.
-It also includes government agencies, political subdivisions, public corporations and agencies of local government, all collectively referred to herein as .Public Agencies.. - 11.
-Governor means the Governor of the Commonwealth of the Northern Mariana
+It also includes government agencies, political subdivisions, public corporations and agencies of local government, all collectively referred to herein as "Public Agencies". - 11.
+Governor means the Governor of the Commonwealth of the Northern Mariana Islands. - 12.
+Invitation for Bids means all documents, whether attached or incorporated by reference, utilized for soliciting bids. - 13.
+Official with Expenditure Authority means that public official who may expend, obligate, encumber or otherwise commit public funds under the Planning and Budgeting Act or under any annual appropriation act. - 14.
+Person means an individual, sole proprietorship, partnership, joint venture, corporation, other unincorporated association or a private legal entity. - 15.
+Procurement means buying, purchasing, renting, leasing or acquiring construction, goods or services.
+It also includes all functions that pertain to the obtaining of construction, goods or services, including description of requirements, selection and solicitation of sources, preparation and award of contracts, and all phases of contract administration. - 16.
+P&S Director means the Director of the Division of Procurement and Supply within the Department of Finance.